The Kerr/CFT correspondence and its extensions: a comprehensive review: Matching the Entropy of Extremal Black Holes

-We discussed that near-horizon geometries of compact extremal black holes are isolated systems with universal properties and we reviewed that in all analyzed cases they have no local bulk dynamics.
-Given the non-trivial thermodynamic properties of these systems even at extremality, one can suspect that some non-trivial dynamics is left.
-It turns out that such a non-trivial dynamics appears at the boundary of the near-horizon geometry.
-We now show that near-horizon geometries can be extended to a large class describing extremal boundary excitations.
-The set of all near-horizon geometries will admit additional symmetries at their boundary -- asymptotic symmetries -- which will turn out to be given by one copy of the Virasoro algebra.
-We will then argue that these near-horizon geometries are described by chiral limits of two-dimensional CFTs which we will use to microscopically derive the entropy of any charged or spinning extremal black hole.
+We discussed that near-horizon geometries of compact extremal black holes are isolated systems with universal properties and we reviewed that they have no local bulk dynamics.
+Given the non-trivial thermodynamic properties of these systems even at extremality, one can suspect that some dynamics is left over.
+It turns out that there is one remaining dynamical sector: non-trivial diffeomorphisms which are associated with non-vanishing conserved surface charges.
+We will discuss that four-dimensional spinning extremal black holes belong to a phase space which represent one copy of the Virasoro algebra with a specific central charge.
+The chiral Cardy formula reproduces the black hole entropy which points to the relevance of a CFT description.
+We will discuss the generalization to charged extremal black holes and to higher dimensions.